quininer/memsec/README.md

 ~~I have not tested this library in Windows~~
-I tested it on Windows, thanks to my friend [Horo](https://twitter.com/Ken_Ookami_Horo) help, it may contain insecurity implementation.
+I tested it on Windows, thanks to my friend [Horo](https://twitter.com/Ken_Ookami_Horo) help, but it may contain insecurity implementation.

 If the code have any issue, please remind me.